garrandall/popular-music-data/tracks/magic-man-heart.md

 Try, try to understand
 Try, try, try to understand
 He's a magic man, oh yeah
-Ooh, he got the magic hands
+Oh, he got the magic hands

 "Come on home, girl", he said with a smile
 "You don't have to love me yet, let's get high awhile"